Jocelyn Blore

 It’s worth noting that many educational institutions require that their candidates be of “strong moral character.”
 In the admissions process, several schools require background checks and reference letters to ensure students’ ethical behavior and suitability for the work required to complete forensic science degree programs.

-Ashland University offers a bachelor of science in biology with a forensic biology concentration.
-This concentration is designed to give students a solid theoretical and practical biology and law enforcement background.
+Ashland University offers a bachelor of science in biology with a concentration in forensic biology.
+This concentration will give students a solid theoretical and practical biology and law enforcement background.

 In the program’s first two years, students take foundational courses in mathematics, biology, and chemistry and focus on specialized courses such as molecular biology and criminal justice in the final two years of the program.
 This 120-credit program places graduates in positions with the FBI, Ohio Patrol, Drug Enforcement Agency (DEA), and local forensic science laboratories.